-Since making his feature directorial debut with the 1971 TV movie Duel, Steven Spielberg—who was born on this day in 1946—has gone on to create some of Hollywood's most iconic films.
+Since making his feature directorial debut with the 1971 TV movie Duel, Steven Spielberg—who was born on December 18, 1946—has gone on to create some of Hollywood's most iconic films.
 In 1975, he singlehandedly invented "the summer blockbuster" when Jaws racked up nearly half a billion dollars worldwide.
 In the years since, Spielberg has directed a few other films you might have heard of, including Close Encounters of the Third Kind, Jurassic Park, Saving Private Ryan, Schindler's List, E.T., and Lincoln.
-In honor of the Oscar-winning director's 70th birthday, here are 30 things you might not have known about some of his most famous films.
+Here are 30 things you might not have known about some of his most famous films.

 1. DANIEL DAY-LEWIS IS THE FIRST ACTOR TO WIN AN OSCAR FOR ONE OF SPIELBERG’S MOVIES.